Blogs

 Initial Scan Mandate

-Any merchant onboarded on or after January 1, 2026 must undergo an initial scan prior to the first transaction.
-This pre-transaction scan must be completed by an approved MMSP.
+Merchants onboarded on or after 1 January 2026 must undergo an initial scan prior to their first transaction.

 Required Merchant Data

-• Legal business names
+• Legal business names.

-• Doing Business As (DBA) names
+• Doing Business As (DBA) names.

-• All operational URLs
+• All operational URLs.

-• Required MMSP data fields
+• Specific MMSP data fields as defined by Mastercard.

 Gated Content Monitoring

-• Member-exclusive areas
+• Member-exclusive areas.

-• Password-protected pages
+• Password-protected pages.

-• Gated content requiring login credentials
+• Gated content requiring login credentials.

-• Subscription-only sections
+• Subscription-only sections.

 Documentation Requirements

-Acquirers must maintain evidence of:
+Acquirers must maintain auditable evidence of:

-• The initial pre-transaction scan
+• The initial pre-transaction scan.

-• Persistent monitoring activities
+• Persistent monitoring activities.

-• Investigation and remediation actions
+• Investigation and remediation actions.

 15-Day Remediation Window

-Any issues identified through monitoring must be investigated and resolved within 15 days of detection.
+Issues identified through monitoring must be investigated and resolved within 15 days of detection.
 This timeline applies to both BRAM violations and transaction laundering indicators.

 BRAM Violation Categories